 Barb is a speech/language pathologist and a board certified behavior analyst with more than 30 years of experience working with people with autism and their families.
 She has extensive experience in using technology to support communication and is coauthor of a book about helping families with young children with autism.
 Her work focuses on collaborative processes to help people with autism communicate within their families, community and daily life.

-As a Speech-Language Pathologist, I love working with individuals to build their communication skills.
-I currently work full-time at The Vista School with Elementary School students with Autism Spectrum Disorder.
-I completed my Bachelors and Masters degrees in Communication Sciences and Disorders at James Madison University in Harrisonburg, VA.
-I entered the field because I feel very passionately about assisting and building up individuals who do not have a voice.
+As a Speech-Language Pathologist, Lauren loves working with individuals to build their communication skills.
+She currently work full-time at The Vista School with Elementary School students with Autism Spectrum Disorder.
+Ms. Larramore completed her Bachelors and Masters degree in Communication Sciences and Disorders at James Madison University in Harrisonburg, VA.
+She entered the field because she feels very passionate about assisting and building up individuals who do not have a voice.

 Ashley has worked in the education of students with various disabilities for over 18 years.
 For the last 11 years, she has worked as an assistive technology specialist.
 Ashley has undergraduate degrees from Lock Haven University and a Masters degree from Penn State University.
 She is the proud mom of two young children.

 Andrea Merlo, B.A., OTR/L, is a 1991 graduate of Elizabethtown College with a B.A. in English (concentration in professional writing).
 She completed coursework and certification in Occupational Therapy in 1996.
 Andrea has specialized in school based practice for 21 years.
 She holds a certification in Sensory Integration from WPS.
 Her career path has allowed her to develop an extensive background in autism, sensory processing/self-regulation, transition preparation, and inclusive practices working with students in kindergarten through the age of 21.
 Andrea has utilized IPAD and computer based supports to promote students’ independence with daily school and home based routines.